theoracle09/Weather-Station/readme.md

 - local wind speed
 - local wind gust (calculated in Home Assistant)
 - local hourly, daily, and weekly rainfall (calculated in Home Assistant)

+Home Assistant uses the utitilty meter integration to track hourly, daily, and weekly rainfall.
+Node Red saves the max daily wind speed as wind gust to a local file so as to be persistent over Home Assistant restarts.
+Node Red resets the max daily wind gust every day at midnight.

 ## Hardware List